-Tintable, oil-based KILZ Original handily blocks out water-based stains and a range of odors, including smoke.
-You’ll appreciate how it works on stain-prone surfaces like kitchen or bathroom cabinets—or frequently used furniture like barstools.
+Tintable, oil-based KILZ Original blocks out water-based stains and a range of odors, including smoke.
+It works particularly well on stain-prone surfaces like kitchen or bathroom cabinets—or frequently used items of furniture like barstools.
 That said, KILZ Original can also be used on drywall, plaster, masonry, brick, metal, and glossy surfaces like tile.
 The quart-sized container covers between 300 and 400 square feet, dries in one hour and can be topped with latex or oil-based topcoats.

-Halt the formation of rust on bare, painted, or lightly rusted metal with this interior/exterior oil-based primer that’s been a fixture of home remodeling and maintenance for generations.
-Rust-Oleum Clean Metal Primer is sold in a one-quart container that covers 100 square feet, is ready to recoat in two hours, and should ideally be topped with an oil-based paint.
-DIYers and pros love it, because it goes on smoothly and evenly and adheres well to clean metal surfaces (and even some surfaces that aren’t perfectly clean), and because it just works.
+Halt the formation of rust on bare, painted, or lightly rusted metal with this interior/exterior oil-based primer.
+Rust-Oleum’s clean metal primer is sold in a half-pint container that covers up to 55 square feet, is ready to re-coat in two hours, and should ideally be topped with an oil-based paint.
+This primer goes on smoothly and evenly and adheres well to clean metal surfaces (and even some surfaces that aren’t perfectly clean).

-If you’ve been putting off painting a tile backsplash, a lacquered chair, or your aging gutters, get the job done with this tintable latex interior/exterior bonding primer designed to stick to glass, plastic, tile, Formica, vinyl, glazed brick, metal, and still more glossy surfaces.
+If you’ve been putting off painting a tile backsplash, a lacquered chair, or your aging gutters, you can get the job done with this tintable latex interior/exterior bonding primer designed for adhesion to glass, plastic, tile, Formica, vinyl, glazed brick, metal, and still more glossy surfaces.
 Sold in a one-gallon can that covers 300 square feet, KILZ Adhesion High-Bonding dries in one hour and provides an excellent foundation for either latex- or oil-based topcoats.